top of page

 [ + / ++ / – / + ]

-We conclude our coaching sessions by asking them what they plan to do better and ask them how we can help them and achieve that enhanced performance.
+We conclude our coaching sessions by asking them what they plan to do better and how we can help them achieve that enhanced performance.

 _____________________

 First focusing on what works [+], then building on that [++], maximizes improvement, as it minimizes resistance to criticism.
-It assures those being coached that they have what it takes to achieve levels of performance they may otherwise never have considered.
+It enhances critically important coaching attitudes and assures those coached that they have what it takes to achieve performance they may have otherwise never considered.

-Like learning any new skill, it takes commitment and practice to consistently and effectively apply this approach to your coaching and leadership; nevertheless, it is well worth the time and effort as this approach to feedback and coaching will enhance your performance management and leadership – exponentially!
+Like learning any new skill, it takes commitment and practice to consistently and effectively apply this approach to our coaching; nevertheless, it is well worth the time and effort as this approach to feedback and coaching will enhance your performance management and leadership – exponentially!

 ©2024/25 Thomas Cantrell ~ Permission to reprint is granted provided this copyright notice is included.